maheswaramsubrahmanyam/JAVA_FULLSTACK_NOTES/README.md

 ```

 ---
+# use of this keyword in java?
+# difference b/w this keyword and this() constructor call?

 # this keyword
 whenever local and instance variables are same there is ambiguity for JVM and expected output will not be achieve and JVM provide default value as output.<br>
 this keyword always refers to current class instance variable